 Because of the different nature of military couples and deployments, custody arrangements might also be different from the traditional civilian divorces.

-Moreover, when one party is an active military member of the US military and he or she wants a divorce, it is important to know some important characteristics of the divorce you should be aware of.
-For a court to have jurisdiction over the military member can be trickier than with a civilian because:
+Moreover, when one party is an active service member of the US military and he or she wants a divorce, it is important to know some important characteristics of the divorce you should be aware of.
+For a court to have jurisdiction over the military member on active duty can be trickier than with a civilian because:

 - With a party overseas, you can make use of the military to formally serve your spouse